=UNIQUE(range, by_column, only_once)

 by_column – [Optional] To filter the data by columns or rows.

 only_once – [Optional] To filter data that appears only once.
 Filters all duplicates by default.

 //Returns only unique values from the range A2:A10, discarding duplicates.

 Simple guide to eliminate duplicates in Google Sheets

 We’ll learn two methods to remove duplicates in Google Sheets in this tutorial.
 One simple and one not so simple but more versatile.

-Let’s say you are working on a dataset where there is a possibility of multiple duplicate entries.
-You want an output where all the duplicate entries are removed.
-You can perform this operation by simply using the Google Sheets Query function.
-Use queries to filter out selected data.
-The output will automatically remove duplicate entries.
+Let’s say we are working with a dataset where there is a possibility of multiple duplicate entries.
+We want an output where all the duplicate entries are removed.

 Setting up the data range to find and remove duplicate values